Weakly saturated random graphs: Upper bound for strictly balanced

 \subsection{$H$-Ladders in $\Gnp$}

-Having established the combinatorial \cref{L_Hladder}, we turn to the upper bound for $p_c$.
-We first obtain a lower bound on the probability that a given edge $e\in K_n$ is the base of an $H$-ladder of height $h$ in $\Gnp$.
-This gives a lower bound on the probability that $e\in\l \Gnp\r_H$.
+Having established \cref{L_Hladder}, we turn to the upper bound for $p_c$.
+We first obtain a lower bound on the probability that a given edge $e\in E[K_n]$ is the base of an $H$-ladder of height $h$ in $\Gnp$.
+This gives a lower bound on the probability that $e\in E[\l \Gnp\r_H]$.
 We then verify the approximate independence for different bases.
 This strategy thus involves two applications of the second moment method.
-Most crucially, we restrict to the case of induced ladders.
-As already discussed, this simplifies the analysis of correlations.
+As already discussed, we restrict to the case of induced $H$-ladders, since this simplifies the analysis of correlations.
+Furthermore, we also restrict our attention to a specific type of $H$-ladder, defined as follows.